life-itself/web3/guide/index.md

 See here for our full analysis: [Web3 can revolutionize human cooperation](https://web3.lifeitself.org/claims/can-revolutionize-human-cooperation)

-## Claim: Crypto can provide better means of financializing value
+## Claim: Crypto can provide better means of financializing non-financial value

 #